Solar Panel Batteries

 Selling Excess Solar Power

-Another reason solar panel batteries are appealing is that they allow you to sell the excess power to other companies.
-For example, popular companies such as Adara Power and Sonnen Inc. claim that their batteries make electricity available to you for a mere $0.4 per kilowatt-hour.
+Another reason solar panel batteries are appealing is that they allow you to sell the excess power to your electric provider.

 The second group of people is those who are financially well-off, and the costs of buying a solar battery will not affect them that much.